Build an expense approval system with Anvil

 The @anvil.server.background_task decorator indicates that this task can be run in the background.
 Background Tasks allow you to fire off a function to run in the background, leaving your main program to continue executing while the function is running.

-With this, I could launch my background task every time an expense’s status is changed, without blocking the control flow of my app, by adding anvil.server.launch_background_task to my change_status server function.
+With this, I could launch my background task every time an expense’s status is changed, without blocking the control flow of my app, by adding anvil.server.launch_background_task to the update_status method of my model class, which is called whenever an expense is approved or rejected.

 Data Visualisations and PDF rendering